cybex-gmbh/laravel-multifactor/README.md

 To add a new multi-factor authentication method to the package, follow these steps:

-1. Create a new handler class that implements the `MultiFactorAuthMethod` interface in `src/Classes/MultiFactorAuthMethodHandler/`.
+1. Create a new handler class that implements the `MultiFactorAuthMethodContract` interface in `src/Classes/MultiFactorAuthMethodHandler/`.
 This handler will define the logic for setting up, and challenging the new method for a user.

 2. Add the new method to the `MultiFactorAuthMethod` enum: